NYU-DiffusionMRI/SMI/README.md

 - The current SMI implementation is written in Matlab, future work may translate it to other languages.

-- For technical details please look at our recent publication: [Reproducibility of the Standard Model of diffusion in white matter on clinical MRI systems, (2022), ArXiv](https://arxiv.org/).

 <br>

 ## Example usage[^note]